ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 <tr>
  <td><img src="/Logo/user_sally.jpg" width=45%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
- <br>Sally </a> <br /> As a user, I want instructions on how to use the various parts of the site.</td>
+ <br>Sally </a> <br /> As a user, I want a simple login page.</td>
- <td>N/A.</td>
+ <td>Login</td>
- <td>Create a user login/UI wireframe and obtain user feedback</td>
+ <td>Create a user login</td>
  <td>This login has a nice style and seems relatively easy to navigate.
+I like the feature of being able to see my opponent, I think that will be really fun.
 I might need help logging in though.
-With the UI wireframe, this is really good and easy enough to follow, but could you add a "how to play" button under the title of each games so that I can click on the button to learn the rules and operations before starting the game?
+In fact, could you add a "how to play" button under the title of each games so that I can click on the button to learn the rules and operations before starting the game?
 This would be very helpful for me.
 </td>
 </tr>
 <tr>